perebaj/jjhandbook/podcast-&-videos/why-use-go-in-finatial-systems.md

 You don't need to wait for a coffee and a sandwich to compile your code, it just produces a once binary that you can put in a container and that is it!

-### It's was created for the software that we are using today.
+### It was created for the software that we are building/using today.

 Today the software processes a lot of data, you need to have integrations with other systems and services, and you need to keep the ability to scale them without losing the performance.